JavierMaruenda/CsvProcessTool/readme.md

 Alocal server is required to run the HTML user interface.
 There are some bash files in the config folder to help the initial setup of an apache server.

+IMPORTANT: The tool is intended for local use only.
+It processes the data by modifying and re-compiling C++ scripts which is a security vulnerability which would allow atackers to run malicious code.